maxeema/positive_num/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-<b>A value object that incapsulates a positive number in Dart.
+  The package contains an immutable value object called <b>PositiveNum</b> that encapsulates a positive number (any number greater than 0) which can be int or double.
-It respects both int and double types.</b>
+  PositiveNum guarantees that its value is always positive and can't be change after creation.
+  PositiveNum can't be created with 0 or negative value.

 ## Getting started